mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 combat environment.

 **Formations**
-K’kree often use a five-part formation in military operations.
+K'kree often use a five-part formation in military operations.
 It is equally applicable to a large ground force or warring-band on the march and is based on the ancient defensive formation used